-The number of heavy vehicles on Victoria's roads is growing rapidly and these vehicles pose a greater risk to other road users because they:
+The number of heavy vehicles on Victoria's roads is growing rapidly.
+Heavy vehicles pose a greater risk to other road users because they:

-- Are heavier than cars or bikes which creates greater impact force if they crash.
+- Are heavier than cars or bikes, and this weight creates greater impact force if they crash.

 - They take longer to stop.